Travel advice explained

 - an ongoing threat of terrorism or kidnapping

 - travel disruptions

 - other safety risks

 These countries often have an unpredictable security environment.
 We may assign this advice level temporarily when there's been a major incident there.
-This could include a natural disaster or terrorist attack that has made the destination too risky for most travellers.
+This could include a natural disaster, terrorist attack, civil unrest or global pandemic that has made the destination too risky for most travellers.

 Our advice levels also apply to Australian officials travelling overseas.
 Officials must undertake a detailed security risk assessment before travelling to these areas.
 They may have to adopt specific protective security measures.

 If travelling to a destination with an advice level of 3, follow all the advice for levels 1 and 2, as well as the following before you go and when you get there.

 - Research the political and security situation from a variety of sources before booking.
 Understand the risks.
 Check news and social media and understand what's going on.